 What do you think of Hillary’s new logo?

-If you’re in the market for branding, rebranding and your logo design is part of that process, contact Liquid Creativity, your local branding agency for advice.
+If you’re in the market for branding, rebranding and your logo design is part of that process, contact your local brand agency Liquid Creativity for advice.

 When it comes to branding, change can be a difficult thing to master.
 How do you know when to rebrand?
 Here are just some of the indicators when a rebranding strategy may be precisely what your business needs.

 https://liquidcreativity.com.au/wp-content/uploads/2020/01/When_to_rebrand.v1b-01.png482882Liquid Designershttps://liquidcreativity.com.au/wp-content/uploads/2016/08/liquid_logo.svgLiquid Designers2020-03-12 09:19:392020-06-12 11:46:06Taking the hint: When you should rebrand

 Profiling is an essential aspect of building a brand with an appealing personality.
 So how can you build a brand profile that customers will love?

 https://liquidcreativity.com.au/wp-content/uploads/2020/01/Profiling-brand-personality-1.png482882Liquid Designershttps://liquidcreativity.com.au/wp-content/uploads/2016/08/liquid_logo.svgLiquid Designers2020-02-26 10:08:172020-06-12 12:01:51Brand profiling: Building a consistent brand with a compelling personality

 Your branding should be one of the strengths of your business, however it needs to actively managed to be effective.
 Here's our guide to successful brand management.